sahil-x8447/Assignment4_c0930789/README.md

 Copy
 Edit
 cd student-management-system
-Build the project: If you have Maven installed, you can build the project by running the following command in your terminal/command prompt:
+Build the project: If you have Maven installed, build the project by running the following command:

 bash
 Copy